LukasZahradnik/PyNeuraLogic/docs/language.rst

 By including modifiers in atoms' definitions, we are modifying the behavior of those atoms, which can depend on the predicate name.

-More about individual modifiers can be read in :ref:`special-modifier-label`.
+More about individual modifiers can be read in :ref:`modifier-label`.

 The Anatomy of a Rule